MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Compliance/Update-MgPrivacySubjectRightsRequest.md

 ## SYNOPSIS
 Update the properties of a subjectRightsRequest object.
 This API is supported in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaPrivacySubjectRightsRequest](/powershell/module/Microsoft.Graph.Beta.Compliance/Update-MgBetaPrivacySubjectRightsRequest?view=graph-powershell-beta)

 ## SYNTAX